How to Roast Vegetables – It’s not as hard as you think

 Give them some heat!
 It’s important to preheat your oven.
 If you don’t do that you’ll get mushy vegetables, which is the last thing we want.

 Jam up your oven to 400 to 450°F (200 – 230°C) and then add your veggies.
-That way your vegetables have the chance to caramelize properly and develop delicious crispiness.
+That way your delicious oven roasted vegetables have the chance to caramelize properly and develop crispiness.

 You can pretty much roast everything on that heat.
 I’ve yet to come across a vegetable where that wasn’t the case.